Dm2998/Network.Fundamental/README.md

-# Network.Fundamental
+# Network.Fundamental.
 Network ACL.

-# Welcome to My GitHub Repository
+# Welcome to My GitHub Repository.

 This is some text in my README.